YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # A C++ library for popular tensor decompositions

-## Documentation
-CP and Tucker decomposition are implemented in the main directory.
-T-SVD algorithm is independently implemented in T-SVD directory ;

 ## CP decomposition
 CP decomposition is realized in cp_als.cpp file.
 You can call cp_als function like: